 People aged 59 to 12

 Further information and updates are available on the BCCDC website.

 What is the timing for the two doses of the vaccine?

-The Provincial Health Officer has announced that BC is extending the time between first and second doses of COVID-19 vaccine to four months.
+The time between first and second doses of COVID-19 vaccine is eight weeks.

-This is in light of good news from local and international data showing up to 90% protection three weeks after receiving the first dose of the two-dose vaccines, lasting for many months.
+Local and international data shows up to 90% protection three weeks after receiving the first dose of the two-dose vaccines, lasting for many months.

-The National Advisory Committee on Immunization (NACI)'s recommendation aligns with B.C.'s decision, which frees up 70,000 doses for younger age groups.
+The National Advisory Committee on Immunization (NACI)'s recommendation aligns with BC's timeline, which has now expanded 70,000 doses to younger age groups.

-This means everyone can move up the list, with all British Columbian’s expected to receive their first dose of the two-dose vaccines by the end of June.
+This means all British Columbian’s can expect to receive their first dose of the two-dose vaccines by the end of June.

 When is immunization expected to be complete?

 It is expected that everyone will have been vaccinated by the end of July.